-The internationally recognised Chatham House Rule is respected on all programmes as an aid to free discussion.
+The internationally recognized Chatham House Rule is respected on all programmes as an aid to free discussion.
 We draw on the widest possible variety of sectors, areas, beliefs and social groups.
 We would only exclude cities, organizations or individuals if they deliberately promoted the use of violence, opposed freedom of speech, or incited hatred on the grounds of race, ethnicity, religion, gender identity, sexual orientation, and mental or physical disability.

 We aim to be self-financing but work hard so that inability (as distinct from unwillingness) to pay is not a barrier to involvement in our activities.